January 18, 2018 at 7:57 AM

 Staff motivation levels are an important factor in every business, but even more so in a client or prospect facing environment such as a call centre.
 If your call centre agents are motivated, you can expect them to remain an employee for a longer period of time, reducing staff turnover.
 This not only saves you a lot of resources for recruiting, but also for training.

 With longer periods of employment, agents will also become more skilled in their role.
 This, together with a more motivated attitude will increase each agent’s performance, and if your agent’s are performing well, you likely are experiencing increased customer satisfaction and loyalty.
 This will lead to higher profitability and growth.

 While the benefits of having motivated agents are massive, not many centres are able to motivate agents effectively, and they thus rarely see these results.
-In this blog post we discuss the top 6 ways to improve call centre motivation levels and give you easy steps to start off with.
+In this blog, post we discuss how to improve call centre motivation levels and give you easy steps to start off with.

 Be clear on what is require from the agents on a day to day or hourly basis.
 Ensure that these expectations are reasonable, achievable and data-driven.
 Remember that data tells a story, so don’t expect the same level of performance throughout the month.
 Expectations should be aligned with peak and off-peak periods.